 The Irish Pilgrimage Trust is committed to best practice, which protects children and vulnerable adults who participate in Trust activities.
 Staff, trustees, carers and volunteers in the Trust accept and recognise our responsibilities to develop awareness of the issues which cause children/vulnerable adults harm.

 These responsibilities include:

-Treat children/vulnerable adults with respect at all times.

-Ensuring that children/vulnerable adults will be listened to and heard

-Share information about the Trust's Safeguarding measures and good practice with children, parents, staff, carers and volunteers.

-Share information about concerns with the relevant agencies and involving parents and children appropriately.

-Carefully follow the procedures for recruitment, training and management of staff and volunteers.

-Be committed to reviewing and evaluating our policy and procedure on an ongoing basis.

-Adopting best practice in accordance with the standards named in the National Board for Safeguarding Children Standards and Guidance Document.
+- a.
+Treating children/vulnerable adults with respect at all times. - Ensuring that children/vulnerable adults will be listened to and heard - c.
+Sharing information about child protection and good practice with children, parents, staff, carers and volunteers. - d.
+Sharing information about concerns with the relevant agencies and involving parents and children appropriately. - e.
+Carefully following the procedures for recruitment, training and management of staff, carers and volunteers. - f.
+Being committed to reviewing and evaluating our policy and procedure on an ongoing basis. - g.
+Adopting best practice in accordance with the standards named in the National Board for Safeguarding Children Standards and Guidance Document. - h.
+It is mandatory that all members of the Trust read and are familiar with the Trust Safeguarding Policy.

+See www.irishpilgrimagetrust.com/TrustSafeguardingPolicy or contact the Trust office for a copy.

+i.
+All group leaders must ensure that all carers sign confirmation that they have read and understood the Trust Safeguarding Policy.

+Signed: Dem Many

-Signed: Denis McCarthy, Chairperson, Board of Trustees Date: 03 March 2017
+Denis McCarthy, Chairperson, Board of Trustees

+Date: 02 March 2018